denotalabs/v1-periphery/contracts/README.md

     - Set or maintain lists of allowed or denied addresses for nota interaction
     - Example: Disallow sanctioned addresses from being transferred notas and/or prevent sales on secondary markets.

+5. **Ownable**
+    - Implement ownership mechanisms to control access to certain actions or functions.
+    - Example: Restrict the ability to mint new notas to the contract owner.

 #### Use-cases
 - KYC/AML of sending/receiving funds by checking the from and to accounts.
 - Trust-minimized payment management by 3rd parties or subcommittees